gdelazzari/udpserial/README.md

 ## Usage

 Configure serial tunnels under the *CONFIGURATION* tab, the various options should be self-explanatory.
-After you added, edited or unlinked ports, clicking on *aPPLY CONFIGURATION* will make the changes effective and persistent, by saving them in a `config.json` file under the current directory.
+After you added, edited or unlinked ports, clicking on *APPLY CONFIGURATION* will make the changes effective and persistent, by saving them in a `config.json` file under the current directory.

 The *STATISTICS* tab allows to inspect in real-time the traffic on the various channels, measured in bytes/s.